 This trail begins at Fish Creek Campground.
 It parallels the west side of Jackass Meadow and ends near Jackass Peak at the Albanita Trail.
 A steep section makes it a challenge for beginners.
 Temporary re-route begins at the intersection of where Jackass Creek Trail intersects Albanita/Jackass Road 21S01, north of Fish Creek overflow, continuing 3 miles north to a short crossover trail from Albanita/Jackass Road, back to the open portion of the Jackass Creek Trail.
 (5.5 miles)

-Overall, Cannell Meadow / Kern Plateau - EAST is the 23rd most popular dirt bike trail of all 120 dirt biking rides in California.
+Overall, Kennedy Meadows is the 22nd most popular dirt bike trail of all 85 dirt biking rides in California.